adithyaiyer1999/adithyaiyer1999.github.io/_posts/2022-3-23-BooksIloved.md

  Best autobiography acc to me.
 He writes well, and he has a story worth the writing.
 It's not the story of how Nike was built, its the story of how you puch yourself to your maximum.
 Must read autobiography.

 2. Hit Refresh - Satya Nadella
  Satya Nadella is the reason Microsoft is back, he's an incredible businessman.
 He's an even more incredible human being.
-Think refresh is hist story of how empathy changed his worldview of business and why empathy is what we need going on.
+Think refresh is his story of how empathy changed his worldview of business and why empathy is what we need going on.
 It's very different from most buigraphies in terms of focus- and that is what makes it an incredible read.
 He's genuine and to the point, and makes you re-prioritize what a business should value.

 3. The Code Breaker - Walter Issacsson
  Follows the story of Jennifer Doudna, inventor of CRISPR and Nobel Winner.
 Talks about how academia works and how major scientific discoveries actually happen (it's not lightbulb moments).
 It's also more relevant, since most of the story happens in the 2010's.